evansding123/JobSite/README.md

 # JobSite
 1. Run `npm install` to get all dependencies

 2. Access postgres
   a. for ubuntu users, use the following command: `sudo -i -u postgres` b.
-3. Run the following command to create the db from the schema: `psql -U postgres < INSERT_FILE_PATH.sql`

 3. create a config.js file (or .env file) with the following layout:

   module.exports = {